CrossRef/event-data-user-guide/event-data-manual.md

 Everyone should read the introduction.
 You can jump ahead to "The Service" for a detailed description of what CED provides, but for full understanding you should read "Concepts".

+**This document is pre-release.
+Some features described here are at preview stage and some are planned.
+The Event Data Service has not yet launched and is not feature-complete.**

 # 1 Introduction

 Crossref is home to over 80 million items of Registered Content (mostly journal articles, but we also have book chapters, conference papers etc).
 Crossref Event Data is a service for collecting events that occur around these items.
 For example, when datasets are linked to articles, articles are mentioned on social media or referenced online.